Job hunting can be confusing. You know you need a resume, but what is it exactly? What makes a good one? Relax. Here’s everything you need to know.

 The first resume objective is also loaded with resume keywords—scan the job ad to find the right keywords for your application.

-Mentioning the name of the company and job title is another good trick.
+Mentioning the name of the company and job title is another good trick that will help you pass the ATS screening.

 These small changes will help you target your resume.